Pushpavel/project-academics/src/lib/models/README.md

 Contain Interfaces for data entities of the app

-### Guidelines & Conventions
+### Guidelines
 - fileName: ```foo.model.ts```
 - interface: ```FooUI```
   - consumed by UI
 - interface: ```FooRaw```
   - as present in Database
 - interface: ```Foo```
-  - consumed by Services
+  - not directly used by UI or Database